Oh here we go again (cue inner eye roll!)

 Oh if only they knew!

-Yes you might have a bit more spare time you and yes you probably do have a bit of extra cash at the end of the month but please do not assume that it makes life less stressful.
+You might have a bit more spare time and you may have a bit of extra cash at the end of the month but please do not assume that it makes life less stressful.

 You are in charge of your own life and whilst it is a hugely liberating experience it is also a potentially scary one.
 You pay the bills, you pay the mortgage, you maintain the car and you deal with the unpleasantness of day to day living by yourself.
 (It brings to mind the friend who once said me "how can you be broke?
 You're single!")